palpen/ProgrammingNotes/linux.md

 Notes from the book "The Linux Programming Interface" by Michael Kerrisk.

+See the docker_fun repository for Dockerfile that builds a simple Ubuntu image with basic tools

 ## 1. History
 What is Linux?
 * The kernel for the UNIX system developed by the GNU project.
 The kernel was written by a really smart Finnish guy named Linus Torvalds